-

 The department hosts a vibrant international community of students from across the globe.
 Opportunities for student exchange, and international elective placement and volunteering experiences are encouraged.
 Podiatry academic staff have internationally recognised clinical expertise and are regularly invited to participate as clinical leaders at world sporting events such as European Games, Commonwealth Games, Special Olympics which has facilitated international volunteering opportunities for our pre-registration students.
 In addition, the BSc Honours Podiatry programme offers students the opportunity to undertake an HCPC recognised international exchange with La Trobe University, Melbourne Australia - this is the only HCPC recognised international exchange for Podiatry within the UK.

 All students have access to our highly sophisticated Inter-Professional Simulation centre (ISC).
 This provides opportunities to gain valuable skills experience within a safe and controlled environment.
 The department has recently invested in a state-of-the-art Direct Radiography (DR) system and top of the range ultrasound equipment and scan trainer simulation facilities.
-The ISC also includes a Radiotherapy Planning Suite, mini PACS system, ward, Podiatry clinic, emergency department and theatre areas as well as simulated home environments to practice community based health care.
+The ISC also includes a Radiotherapy Planning Suite, mini PACS system, ward, Podiatry clinic and emergency department as well as simulated home environments to practice community based health care.
 The Department is the largest provider of Diagnostic Imaging, Radiotherapy and Podiatry graduates and the only provider of CASE accredited Medical Ultrasound programmes, in Scotland.
 Our undergraduate programmes have a track record of 100% graduate employment within 6 months of graduation.

-Follow us on Facebook:
+Follow us on Facebook

-Follow us on Twitter:
+Follow us on Twitter

 Research